philiporange/orac/README.md

 2.  **Prompt Configuration (`prompts/your_prompt.yaml`)**: Any setting defined in a specific prompt's YAML file will override the base configuration.
 This is the primary way to customize a single task.
 For example, you can set a lower `temperature` for a factual prompt or a different `model_name` for a complex one.

-3.  **Runtime Overrides (CLI / Python API)**: Settings provided directly at runtime, such as using the `--model-name` flag in the CLI or passing the `generation_config` dictionary to the `LLMWrapper` constructor, will always take the highest precedence, overriding all other configurations.
+3.  **Runtime Overrides (CLI / Python API)**: Settings provided directly at runtime, such as using the `--model-name` flag in the CLI or passing the `generation_config` dictionary to the `Orac` constructor, will always take the highest precedence, overriding all other configurations.

 #### Example Override